Quantum Perceptron Revisited: Computational-Statistical Tradeoffs: Numerical experiments

 \section{Numerical experiments}

 In this section, we illustrate empirically the theoretical performance guarantees introduced in the previous section.
 Then , we discuss the effect of quantum noise which is one of the major issue of near-term quantum algorithms.
+The simulations presented here come from a classical computer simulating a quantum algorithm.\footnote{The code to reproduce our experiments is available in a GitHub repository: \url{https://github.com/mroget/Quantum-perceptron-models}.}